Skip to main content

 Sarphatipark

 Named after Jewish doctor and urban planner Samuel Sarphati, Sarphatipark is a popular park in the hip De Pijp district in Amsterdam.
-Inspired by English styles, the site was originally earmarked for the construction of Centraal Station.
+Inspired by English styles, the site was initially earmarked for the construction of Centraal Station.
 During the German occupation, the park was renamed to Bollandpark.
-Today it’s a vibrant green space that offers a welcome retreat from the nearby buzzy Albert Cuypmarkt.
+Today, it’s a vibrant green space that offers a welcome retreat from the nearby buzzy Albert Cuypmarkt.

 • Walk around the edge of the park to admire the beautiful houses nearby